 Exam Requirement Waiver

 Some students may qualify for a waiver of the IELTS/TOEFL requirement.
-Describe how you meet one of the following criteria.
+The IELTS/TOEFL requirement will be automatically waived once you submit which of the following criteria you meet:

-• Are you a student who has been in the US for three years and will have received a degree from a US institution before entering MIT?
+• Lived in the U.S. for 3+ years and earned a degree from a U.S. institution before enrolling at MIT

 The Office of Graduate Education offers fee waivers for US citizens and US permanent residents who demonstrate financial hardship, are current or former members of the United States Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g., MIT Summer Research Program, CONVERGE).